 Even though Chinese territorial claims that are based on historical merit have little or no value under the pretext of international law, such claims warrant attention due to the fact that these claims are being made by a state that has the world's second largest economy, as well as an increasingly assertive military.
 The continuing "research" that is being done by the Chinese Academy of Social Sciences (CASS) with its Northeast Project, is a look inside the mindset of Beijing's territorial strategy towards Korea, as well as its method of contorting history in order to help achieve multiple foreign and domestic policy objectives.

 What is the Northeast Project?

-According to Yoon Hwy-tak, a Professor of Chinese History in South Korea, the project was begun by the Chinese Academy of Social Sciences (CASS) in 2002, the Northeast Project was an extension of the Ancient Civilization Research Center was created to conduct studies in the Chinese provinces of Liaoning, Jilin, and Heilongjiang, with the premise that such studies were to "research and organize the culture, society, and social system of the Chinese mythic era of the Five Mythical Emperors, and the origin and formation of the Chinese nation and its relation to ancient civilization."
+According to Yoon Hwy-tak, a Professor of Chinese History in South Korea, the project was begun by the Chinese Academy of Social Sciences (CASS) in 2002.
+Coined the Northeast Project, the endeavor was an extension of the Ancient Civilization Research Center, created to conduct studies in the Chinese provinces of Liaoning, Jilin, and Heilongjiang, with the premise that such studies were to "research and organize the culture, society, and social system of the Chinese mythic era of the Five Mythical Emperors, and the origin and formation of the Chinese nation and its relation to ancient civilization."
 The primary purpose of the study, however, was to show that the ancient Korean Kingdom of Koguryo was in fact part of "China".
 The most recent research that has been conducted by the project (as late as July of this year) has been deemed "closed" by Beijing and the findings not released to the public.

 What is the Korean Kingdom of Koguryo?